ieyring/Bigpipe/README.md

 Be aware that not all browsers have a console such as Firebug, so you may have to uncomment this lines.

+Bigpipe v.
+2.0 is under development - see the other branch.
+Cross-browswer DOM functionality added there

 TODO: